Bombus pensylvanicus: Gene flow and decline

 Bumblebee species have been found to deteriorate substantially in 1940-1960, and continue to decrease presently.
 Ranges of Bombus pensylvanicus have specifically decreased in Illinois, coinciding with agricultural investment within the state.
 Lozier and Cameron evaluated genetic structure using microsatellite markers in Illinois to compare genetic variation of historical versus contemporary collections within B. pensylvanicus.
 It was found that B. pensylvanicus had greater population structure, indicating reduced gene flow and dispersal among populations.
 It was found that genetic diversity has overall not been significantly altered over time, but there were some reductions in B. pensylvanicus.
 Slight losses of genetic diversity in B. pensylvanicus may be an indication of the species’ decline.
 These results were expected because of the recent decrease in population, which would cause declines in genetic diversity for severe bottleneck situations.
 Thus, the alteration in gene flow may suggest potential future genetic differentiation of the B. pensylvanicus.

 Status

 Current research states that Bombus pensylvanicus is uncommon and declining quickly.
 As stated in previous sections, the northern range of B. pensylvanicus has significantly decreased.
 Once the most abundant species throughout the southern United States, B. pensylvanicus is now a rare species that has been extirpated in certain areas and has suffered declines in others.
-Conservation efforts are encouraged in order to maintain the species including agriculture with wildlife-friendly techniques including hedgerows and pest management.
+Conservation efforts are encouraged in order to maintain the species, including in agriculture with wildlife-friendly techniques including hedgerows and pest management.